Big C: Beginning

 Central Group opened the Central Superstore at the Wong Sawang intersection in 1993 as a Central Department Store subsidiary.
 It began selling groceries from Central Supermarket and private label clothing from Central Department Store and Central Trading, under the self-service store concept.

 The Big C brand was first launched on 15 January 1994, the name being an abbreviation of "Big Central".
+The name has since been modified to have a different meaning.
+That of 'Big' meaning 'a large area with various services and facilities for customers and also covers a wide variety of products that Big C selects to sell to meet all customers' needs'; whilst the 'C' means customers who have always supported Big C well'.

 The first Big C store was opened on Chaengwattana Road in Bangkok.

 1990s

-Save One Rangsit was changed to the Big C Supercenter in 1995, and was the chain's first store outside Bangkok.
+Save One Rangsit was rebranded as the Big C Supercenter in 1995, and was the chain's first store outside Bangkok.
 The same year, Central Superstore Company Limited changed its name to Big C Supercenter Public Company Limited, and was listed on the Stock Exchange of Thailand (SET) (SET: BIGC) with S.K.
 Garment PLC holding a majority stake.